VF adds to its slick brand roster, buys NYC’s Supreme

 Supreme is expected to add modestly to VF’s revenue and adjusted earnings per share in 2021.
 It is expected to contribute at least $500 million in revenue and 20 cents per share of adjusted earnings next year.

-Shares of VF Corp. jumped more than 14% in early trading along with broader markets in news of the development of a potential vaccine for COVID-19.
+Shares of Denver-based VF Corp. jumped more than 13% in afternoon trading along with broader markets in news of the development of a potential vaccine for COVID-19.